Azure IoT Hub

 Review how-to guides, tutorials, API documentation, and code samples.
 Or ask questions and get support from Microsoft engineers and Azure community experts.

 Frequently asked questions about Azure IoT Hub

-IoT Hub Basic is an ideal place to start your IoT deployment if you don’t need bi-directional communication but still with foundational IoT security with per-device authentication, highly scalable device support, and a seamless upgrade path to IoT Hub Standard.
-Standard enables device management and Azure IoT Edge support.
-Event Hub is designed for big data scenarios, such as website data ingestion.
+IoT Hub Basic is an ideal place to start your IoT deployment if you don’t need bidirectional communication but still want foundational IoT security with per-device authentication, highly scalable device support, and a seamless upgrade path to IoT Hub Standard.
+The Standard tier enables device management and Azure IoT Edge support.
+Event Hubs is designed for big-data scenarios such as website data ingestion.
 See a detailed comparison.